stoyosawa/PublicationList/TOC/2024-OpenCV-js.md

-# Image/video processings on Web applications
+# OpenCV.js - Image/Video Processing for Web Frontend

 <!--- Currently not available from the publisher -->
 <table>